 The University of North Dakota Occupational Therapy Department understands the importance of celebrating professional achievements.
 Our celebrations reflect the long-standing philosophical views of the profession and the careful planning of our faculty, staff, and students.
 The Department celebrates the student's admission to the program with formal recognition where an occupational therapy pledge is recited and alumni (or representative) present(s) students with a gift welcoming them into the professional community.
-To celebrate the progression from the classroom to Level II Fieldwork and the Doctoral Experiential Capstone, the student is pinned to denote completion of the didactic portion of the curriculum.
+To celebrate the progression from the classroom to Level II Fieldwork and the Doctoral Experience Capstone, the student is pinned to denote completion of the didactic portion of the curriculum.
 The pinning celebration is held in the spring of the second year.
-Students are encouraged to place their pin on their nametags during their off campus learning experiences as a representation of their University of North Dakota education.
-Finally, as a celebration to mark the completion of the program and graduate school, occupational therapy graduates receive their hoods at the Occupational Therapy Doctoral Hood Ceremony.
+Students are encouraged to place their pin on their nametags during their off campus learning experiences as a representation of the program and graduate school, occupational therapy graduates receive their hoods at the Occupational Therapy Doctoral Hood Ceremony.
 Students are hooded by their faculty advisor and/or a person of their choosing customary with their campus.
 Casper and Grand Forks Doctoral Hood Ceremonies are held on separate weekends to allow students to attend either or both events.